Shea Connors

-Shea Connors is an American soccer player who plays in both Iceland and Australia.
+Shea Hastings Connors is an American professional soccer player who last played as a forward for A-League Women club Sydney FC.

+Career

 She grew up in New Haven, Connecticut, and went to college in St. John's University.
-When at University she was selected for the All-Big East Team.
+When at University, she was selected for the All-Big East Team.

 In 2018 Connors signed to play for Knattspyrnufélag Reykjavíkur in Iceland's top division.